Current position: Lecturer (Educational Psychology), School of Education, UNSW

 - Through this project, I have learned about developing situational judgement tests that can help assess the non-academic attributes (e.g., empathy and adaptability) of prospective teachers entering into initial teacher education programs

-- Locally, I have conducted research with the NSW Department of Education on exploring characteristics of effective teachers specific to rural and remote settings.
-This research has focused on applying the situational judgment test methodology to the assessment of non-academic attributes of teachers entering the profession
+- Locally, we conducted research (2014-2016) with the NSW Department of Education on exploring characteristics of effective teachers specific to rural and remote settings.
+This research has focused on applying the situational judgment test methodology to the assessment of non-academic attributes of teachers entering the profession.

-I completed my PhD in Educational Psychology at the University of Alberta (Canada) with a three-study dissertation on teacher motivation and professional learning.
+In 2015 I completed my PhD in Educational Psychology at the University of Alberta (Canada) with a three-study dissertation on teacher motivation and professional learning:

 Leading up to my PhD program: